ThePoetics/Bulk-MX/README.md

 # Bulk-MX
-PowerShell and perl scripts which takes a list of domains and outputs MX record results for each.
+PowerShell and perl scripts which takes a list of domains and outputs the first MX record found for each.

-This can be used for integration with bulk records checking tools like MXToolBox or home-made solutions
+The output can be used for bulk records checking tools like MXToolBox or with home-made solutions